anisul-Islam/css-documentation/README.md

     - border-color,border-top-color,border-right-color,border-bottom-color,border-left-color
   - Margin: Margin is the space outside the element's border.
 It can be set using properties like margin-top, margin-right, margin-bottom, and margin-left.
 Margins are used to control the spacing between elements on a webpage.

-### 1.6.2 box sizing & opacity, overflow:
+### 1.6.2 box sizing, opacity, overflow, visibility

 - box-sizing: border-box (padding and border are subtracted from the width and height of an element), content-box (default one)
 - `opacity: value;` value can be between 0-1
 - `overflow: value;` here default value is visible but we can use also hidden, auto, scroll
+- The visibility property in CSS is used to control the visibility of an HTML element.
+It can take one of the following values: visibile, hidden, none

 ### 1.6.3 display properties

 - It is used to control how an HTML element is rendered on a web page.
 - block: Elements with display: block create a block-level box.
 They typically start on a new line and stretch across the entire width of their parent container, stacking vertically.
-Examples include <div>, <p>, and <h1>.
+Examples include `<div>`, `<p>`, and `<h1>`.

 - inline: Elements with display: inline generate an inline-level box.
 They flow within the content, appearing on the same line as adjacent inline elements.
-Examples include <span>, <a>, and <strong>.
+Examples include `<span>`, `<a>`, and `<strong>`

 - inline-block: Elements with display: inline-block create a combination of inline and block-level behavior.
 They flow inline like inline elements but can have their own width and height, similar to block-level elements.
-This is useful for creating inline elements that can be styled with width and height properties.
+This is useful for creating inline elements that can be styled with width and height properties. when use `a` tag check the border-top is working or not.

 - none: Elements with display: none are not displayed on the page at all.
 They are effectively hidden and do not take up any space in the layout.
 This is commonly used for hiding elements dynamically with JavaScript.

-- table: Elements with display: table mimic the behavior of HTML <table> elements, creating table-like structures.
-This value is often used in conjunction with other display values like table-row and table-cell for building table layouts without using actual <table> elements.
+- table: Elements with display: table mimic the behavior of HTML `<table>` elements, creating table-like structures.
+This value is often used in conjunction with other display values like table-row and table-cell for building table layouts without using actual `<table>` elements.

 - flex: Elements with display: flex become flexible containers.
 They allow their child elements to be distributed and aligned within them, making it easier to create responsive layouts with elements that grow or shrink as needed.